 Kambaba Jasper | Stone from Madagascar

-Kambaba Jasper Facts and Photos
+Kambaba Jasper Properties and Meaning

-I was first introduced to kambaba jasper in India many years ago whilst choosing cabochons for our collection of gemstone pendants and was told it was called star galaxy jasper.
+I was first introduced to kambaba jasper in India many years ago whilst choosing cabochons for our collection of gemstone pendants and was told the stone was called star galaxy jasper.
 I soon discovered that was a trade name used by gem cutters in Jaipur and that it was actually called kambaba or crocodile jasper.
-The name green stromatolite jasper was also sometimes used and having Googled stromatolite I learnt this was a rock-like structure that forms in shallow waters from the build up of a group of bacteria called cyanobacteria.
+The name green stromatolite jasper is also sometimes used and having Googled stromatolite I learnt this was a rock-like structure that forms in shallow waters from the build up of a group of bacteria called cyanobacteria.
 Also known as blue-green algae, cyanobacteria have a fossil record which dates back almost three and a half billion years so for this reason kambaba jasper is often reported as being more than three billion years old.

-Pendants from our Collection
+Kambaba Jasper Pendants from our Collection

-Having researched and written about rocks and minerals for many years I'm well aware not everything that you read online is factual or accurate and furthermore, there's also a massive problem with plagiarism.
-For this reason we always try to check and double check facts before including them in articles that we write and by doing this, we have managed to eliminate a great deal of inaccurate information that has been written about the stone.
+Having researched and written about rocks and minerals for many years I'm well aware not everything you read online is factual or accurate and furthermore, there's also a massive problem with plagiarism.
+For this reason we always try to check and double check facts before including them in articles that we write and by doing this we have managed to eliminate a great deal of inaccurate information that has been written about this stone.
 Many articles that are widely available to read online have repeatedly been plagiarised and each time the information is rewritten, more facts about the geological makeup of kambaba jasper are excluded or misunderstood.
 For this reason much of what you read about it is no longer accurate.
 After some digging I found an interesting forum thread which although quite old, talks about the stone in great detail.
 It was started by someone who asked whether it was a stromatolite and the replies which cover several pages feature arguments both for and against.
-Having read it carefully, I found the following comment particularly interesting:
+Having read it carefully I found the following comment particularly interesting:

 I’ve been sitting on my hands trying to stay out of this debate.
 There's a lot of hokum and claptrap kicking around concerning this material which has created considerable confusion.
 “Kambaba Jasper” is an invented name for what was hailed in the fringes of the lapidary world as a new material but it isn’t, it's a relatively newly-discovered exposure of an already known material.
 It has been studied by experts and isn’t stromatolitic or even sedimentary at least not in the samples that have been analysed.